CloudVE/cloudbridge/docs/topics/test.rst

  1. Write one set of tests that all provider implementations must pass.

- 2. Make that set of tests a 'conformance' test suite, which validates that each implementation correctly implements the cloudbridge specification.
+ 2. Make that set of tests a 'conformance' test suite, which validates that each implementation correctly implements the CloudBridge specification.

  3. Make the test suite comprehensive enough that a provider which passes all the tests can be used safely by an application with no additional testing.
-    In other words, the cloudbridge specification and accompanying test suite must be comprehensive enough that no provider specific workarounds, code or testing is required.
+    In other words, the CloudBridge specification and accompanying test suite must be comprehensive enough that no provider specific workarounds, code or testing is required.

  4. For development, mock providers may be used to speed up the feedback cycle, but providers must also pass the full suite of tests when run against actual